NAME CHANGE AFTER DIVORCE

-The process for going back to your maiden name during a divorce proceeding or after divorce is a simple process.
-Pennsylvania law allows for any person who is a party in a divorce action to resume a prior surname either prior to or subsequent to the entry of a divorce decree by simply filing a written notice in the office of the Prothonotary in the county in which the divorce action was filed or the divorce decree was entered.
+The process for re-taking a maiden name during or after a divorce proceeding is a simple process.
+Pennsylvania law allows for any person who is a party in a divorce action to resume a prior surname either prior to or subsequent to the entry of a divorce decree by simply filing a written notice in the Office of the Prothonotary in the county in which the divorce action was filed or the divorce decree was entered.

 RETAKING A PRIOR SURNAME

 The written notice is a standard form called a Notice to Retake Prior Surname.
 The Prothonotary may require additional documentation, so it is always best to call the Prothonotary in advance to make sure you come prepared.
 After the Notice is certified and filed, the person can make arrangements to change their driver’s license, credit cards, passport and other forms of identification.